 Most credible online CNA classes are offered by community colleges.
-Keep in mind that due the nature of the work of a CNA, gaining training in a hands-on clinical setting is still critical and these programs require you complete the clinical setting to become a licensed CNA in your respective state.
+Keep in mind that due to the nature of the work of a CNA, gaining training in a hands-on clinical setting is still critical and these programs require you to complete the clinical setting to become a licensed CNA in your respective state.
 CNA online training is offered as a hybrid option with online CNA training and in-person clinical training.

 Community colleges often offer the best online classes for CNAs, with accreditation levels that can be trusted and teaching requirements that meet that state’s respective health and nursing standards.